-In Part One of our conversation with Steven Knight, the writer-director spoke about how he began his career and about the rise of TV drama.
+In Part One of our exclusive article in conversation with Steven Knight, the writer-director spoke about how he began his career and about the rise of TV drama.
 Now, in Part Two, we find out about some of his influences and future plans…

 Steven explained that PEAKY BLINDERS is based on stories of his parents and uncles, many of which he heard while around his blacksmith father while he was young.
 Once the BBC took an interest, things moved quickly.
 With series 1 complete, Steven was looking at potentially making 4 or 5 series of PEAKY BLINDERS.